What compensation is

 You can continue to use your NDIS plan while any compensation claim is in progress.

-Once your claim is finalised, we may need to recover an amount from your compensation payment.
+We might need to recover an amount from your compensation payment once your claim is finalised.
 We call this a recoverable amount.

-This amount won’t be more than we have funded for supports relating to your injury.
-The amount is calculated from the date you first started with the NDIS or the date of your injury, whichever is later, until the day before your compensation claim was finalised.
+This amount won’t be more than we’ve funded for supports relating to your injury.
+It’s calculated from the date you first started using the NDIS or the date of your injury, whichever is later, until the day before your compensation claim was finalised.

 Tell us about your compensation claim